Green Bean Corn Casserole

 Mix up your traditional Green Bean Casserole by adding corn to it!
 This quick and easy Green Bean Corn Casserole is going to be your new favorite holiday side dish with corn, green beans and cheese in a creamy sauce and topped with cheese crackers.

 If you are up for a new twist on traditional green bean casserole, you are going to love this green bean and corn casserole!
-It’s creamy and loaded with green beans like the original but dressed up with cheese, corn, and a crunchy cracker topping.
+It’s so creamy and is loaded with green beans like the original but dressed up with cheese, corn, and a crunchy cracker topping.

 - Even though it’s simple, it’s delicious!
 The combination of the creamy sauce, vegetables, and crackers on top is so good.
 This side dish hits all the right textures and flavors!

-Once you have your ingredients ready, it takes no time at all to assemble the casserole!
+Once you have your ingredients ready, it takes no time at all to assemble the casserole

-- Bake: Cover the baking dish and bake the casserole for 25 minutes at 350 degrees F. Uncover it and sprinkle the crushed crackers around the edge of the casserole, leaving the middle exposed.
-Spritz the crackers with some butter spray.
-Bake it for 15 more minutes or until it’s hot and bubbly!
+Cover the baking dish and bake the casserole for 25 minutes at 350 degrees Fahrenheit.
+Uncover it and sprinkle the crushed crackers around the edge of the casserole, leaving the middle exposed.

 This is a straightforward side dish, but to make life even easier for holiday dinners, you can assemble a day in advance and keep it in the refrigerator.

 If you do, don’t add the crackers until you are ready to bake it.
-That way, they will be nice a crunchy!
+That way, they will stay nice a crunchy!
 I usually crush them ahead of time and keep them in a resealable bag.
 That way, when it’s time to pop the casserole in the oven, I sprinkle them over the top and bake it.

 If you bake the casserole straight from the fridge, you may need to add a few minutes to the baking time.
 It’s ready when it’s hot and bubbly!

-If you snap a photo, tag me at @julieseatsandtreats or #julieseatsandtreats so I get to see your delicious dish!
+Did you make this?
+If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!

 Green Bean Corn Casserole